Use Logical Chess Opening Strategy

-This section is a skeletal set of principles of best practice.
+This is a skeletal set of principles of best practice.
 You will develop your own style with experience.
 You will put the meat on the bones.
-The strategy sections here are mainly for guidance.
-Much of the ideas here were arrived at by the world's best the hard way through trial and error.
+The advice given here is mainly for guidance.
+These ideas were developed by the world's best.
+They learned the hard way through trial and error.

 You have begun to get to grips with best practice principles for your openings

 .
 All you need now are some reliable systems

 which you will now understand.
 Tell everyone about your best chess moves